osamaimran25/javascript-budget-app/README.md

 # javascript-budget-app
-This is a javascript budget app developed during the learning of javascript.
-Following the Udemy course [JavaScript course](https://www.udemy.com/the-complete-javascript-course/)
+This is a javascript budget app developed during the learning of javascript. learning the advance JavaScript it has three component
+- BudgetController
+-UIController
+-Controller